sgnconnects/compose-to-easypanel/README.md

 }
 ```

-**Its currently not supported to load your env varibles through an .env file**
+**Its currently not supported to load your env variables through an .env file**

 ```yml
 # ...